kevL/TccScripts/Readme.txt

 Version changes
 --------------------

+Version 2.06
+Changes:
-Version 2.05
+- Fixed a bug with Masterwork Heavy Adamantine Shields Version 2.05
 NOTE: This mod now additionally packages the following 2DAs that were not present in 2.04:
 - iprp_ammocost